0xalby/based/README.md

 * Authentication(JWT, 2FA TOTP and optional email verification)
 * Single static executable
 * Modular with dependency injections
-* Commented all the way
+* Commented all the way and configured with a .env file(example in .env.example)
 * Audited for BOLA, CSRF, XSS and SQL injections

 ## Installation